Arrival in Auckland, New Zealand

 Spectacular views on Piha Beach

-Berto, Pearl and Werner walk through the river at Piha Beach
+Berto, Pearl and Werner walk through the Waikato River at Piha Beach

-Our new friends also took us to a beautiful place, namely Mahurangi.
-From here one could see numerous small islands in the sea.
-We didn’t know Auckland was surrounded by so many small islands.
+Our new friends also took us to another beautiful place, Mahurangi on the Matakana Coast.
+From here we could see numerous small islands in the sea.
+We did not even know that Auckland was surrounded by so many small islands.

 Boat in the calm bay of Mahurangi

-We got up very early one morning to watch the sunrise from Shakespear Regional Park at the tip of the Whangaparaoa Peninsula.
-We started walking in almost total darkness, up a very steep hill and through a herd of sheep to reach the lookout point.
+One morning we got up very early to watch the sunrise from Shakespear Regional Park.
+This beautiful park is located at the tip of the Whangaparaoa Peninsula.
+We started walking in almost complete darkness, up a very steep hill and through a herd of sheep to reach the viewpoint.

 Sunrise at Shakespear Regional Park